 Policy programming and development

-It is essential that mainstream Australians who manage and develop policy or programs for First Nations Australians or other ethnic and indigenous groups have a good understanding of the living reality of these people.
-Understandable gaps in cultural knowledge will be bridged, leading to more productive program and management outcomes.
+It is essential that mainstream Australians who manage and develop policies or programs for First Nations Australians or other ethnic and indigenous groups have a good understanding of the living reality of these people.
+Understandable gaps in cultural knowledge will be a bridge, leading to more productive program and management outcomes.

 Why Warriors are proud to present information in these courses that’s relevant for all persons wanting to understand how to work with First Nations, migrant and ethnic groups generally.

-In developing these courses, Richard Trudgen builds on his wealth of experience teaching Yolngu culture in seminars across every major city in Australia, as well as in small communities — from Weipa, in northern Qld, to Broome in WA.
+In developing these courses, Richard Trudgen builds on his wealth of experience in teaching cultural competency and communication skills in seminars across every major city in Australia, as well as in small communities — from Weipa, in northern Qld, to Broome in WA.

-Working with a severely marginalised group like Yolngu of north-east Arnhem Land puts us at the cutting-edge of crucial intercultural and interlanguage issues, in a melting pot of modern community dynamics.
+Our everyday working situation with the Yolngu people of north-east Arnhem Land puts us at the cutting edge of crucial intercultural and interlanguage issues.
+It is a melting pot of modern cross-cultural living.

 Thanks to Richard’s hard-earned insights, Why Warriors’ Cross-Cultural Learning courses can equip you to be more culturally competent and be able to work in a more culturally safe way, with a wide range of cultural groups.